Scherpel/github-explorer/github-explorer/README.md

-# Getting Started with Create React App
+# About the project

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+github-explorer allows users to find developers on GitHub and check their stats such as number of starts, repositories, and other information.
+This project was created using React and Typescript

 ## Available Scripts